spatialos/CppBlankProject/README.md

 `Managed` worker will be started as configured in `default_launch.json`.

-After connecting successfully both the `Managed` and `External` workers log a message to SpatialOS which should be displayed in the output of `spatial local launch` as it's running.
-Then they just spin in a loop processing the Ops list.
+After connecting successfully both the `Managed` and `External` workers log a message to SpatialOS, which should be displayed in the output of `spatial local launch` as it's running.
+Then they just spin in a loop processing the ops.

 When SpatialOS disconnects a worker, a message is written to the console output of the worker and it exits with an error status.

-Instances of the `External` worker won't have any entities added to their view because they don't have write access to anything in the snapshot.
+When an instance of the `External` worker connects, it creates an entity with the `Position` component authoritative on itself.
+The entity has a simple relative sphere QBI query configured, which causes the worker to check out all entities.

 ## Project structure